WHY FACE PULLS are the best corrective exercise

 So, we need to do it.

-Let’s look at all of the important considerations for the face pull so you can start doing yours properly beginning today!
+First let’s look at the basics on how to do a face pull with a trap raise.
+Then we’ll break it down step by step to look at all of the important considerations for the face pull so you can start doing yours properly beginning today!

 First and foremost, if you have access to a cable machine at the gym, that’s the preferred option.